-“Over 8000, clinical trials supports what have been called miraculous benefits.”
+Update 2/27/20.
+“Over 8000, clinical trials support what have been called miraculous benefits.”
 These were some of the words used in the Omax3 Ultra Pure TV infomercial I saw on TV.
 Omax3 is a fish oil supplement that's said to be “pharmaceutical grade” and used by “pro athletes and top doctors to achieve amazing results in just 1 week.”
 Sounds good, so I got curious.
-So, In this Omax 3 review I'll show you the research on this supplement and help you decide if it's right for you.
+So, In this Omax 3 review, I'll show you the research on this supplement and help you decide if it's right for you.
 Does Omax 3 really work?
 Let's see.
-Also see my review of citrus bergamot after reading this.
+Also, see my review of citrus bergamot for more insights.

 What Does Omax3 Mean?